parrt/cs652/projects/Java-REPL.md

 [INFO] ------------------------------------------------------------------------
 ```

 Every time you commit to your repository, your software will automatically be downloaded and tested on the Travis continuous integration server using maven.
-Success looks like:
+Success looks like (though it'll be `repl-USERID` for you):

 <img src=images/travis-repl.png width=500>